 Salk, born in New York City in 1914, first conducted research on viruses in the 1930s when he was a medical student at New York University, and during World War II helped develop flu vaccines.
 In 1947, he became head of a research laboratory at the University of Pittsburgh and in 1948 was awarded a grant to study the polio virus and develop a possible vaccine.
 By 1950, he had an early version of his polio vaccine.

 Salk’s procedure, first attempted unsuccessfully by American Maurice Brodie in the 1930s, was to kill several strains of the virus and then inject the benign viruses into a healthy person’s bloodstream.
 The person’s immune system would then create antibodies designed to resist future exposure to poliomyelitis.
 Salk conducted the first human trials on former polio patients and on himself and his family, and by 1953 was ready to announce his findings.
 This occurred on the CBS national radio network on the evening of March 25 and two days later in an article published in the Journal of the American Medical Association.
 Dr. Salk became an immediate celebrity.

 The incident delayed production of the vaccine, but new polio cases dropped to under 6,000 in 1957, the first year after the vaccine was widely available.
 In 1962, an oral vaccine developed by Polish-American researcher Albert Sabin became available, greatly facilitating distribution of the polio vaccine.
-Today, there are just a handful of polio cases in the United States every year, and most of these are “imported” by Americans from developing nations where polio is still a problem.
+Today, there are just a handful of polio cases in the United States every year.
 Among other honors, Jonas Salk was awarded the Presidential Medal of Freedom in 1977.
 He died in La Jolla, California, in 1995.